alkem-io/server/uploads/README.md

  -F 0=@"./uploads/sample/default.txt"
 ```

-You should get a response: {"data":{"uploadFile":"QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk"}}.
+You should get a response: {"data":{"uploadFile":"https://ipfs.io/ipfs/QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk"}}.
-This file should be accessible (assuming default IPFS installation) on http://localhost:8080/ipfs/QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk.
+This file should be accessible (assuming default IPFS installation) on http://localhost:8080/ipfs/QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk or on a public IPFS on https://ipfs.io/ipfs/QmYt9ypyGsR1BKdaCGPdwdBgAiuXK5AYN2bGSNZov7YXuk.
 If the upload worked, you should see 'Hello IPFS' in the browser :)